In This Article Expand or collapse the "in this article" section Censorship

 General Overviews

 Even though categories of literary periods have fallen out of fashion in literary studies, diachronic changes in the motives for and practices of censorship mean that most studies of literature and censorship restrict themselves to specific time periods.
-The Online Computer Library Center (OCLC) list 2005 Banned Books is a helpful starting point for understanding the scope of censorship, but the list extends far beyond British and Irish literature and provides no narrative.
 There are a few resources on literary censorship.
-Patterson 1993 offers an introduction to the topic.
-Thomas 1969 provides a historical narrative that encompasses the 18th and 19th centuries and the first half of the 20th.
-Gillett 1932 gives a chronological account of banned books to the end of the 17th century.
-Craig 1962, focusing on ideas of a free press, surveys best-known occasions of literary censorship.
+Moore 2016 offers an introduction to the topic.
+The organization Index on Censorship, founded in 1972, issues an eponymous quarterly journal that considers every aspect of censorship and free speech and frequently publishes articles on literary censorship.
+Thomas 1969 provides a historical narrative that encompasses the eighteenth and nineteenth centuries and the first half of the twentieth.
+Gillett 1932 gives a chronological account of banned books to the end of the seventeenth century.
+Heyworth-Dunne 2022 surveys best-known occasions of literary censorship as does Baltussen and Davis 2015.
 The bibliography in Feather 2006 addresses more than censorship and banned books but identifies the most important books about censorship.
-The other bibliographies, Hart 1872–1878 and May 2010, are restricted to specific time periods: Hart, from 1530 to 1660, and May, to the long 18th century.
+The other bibliographies, Hart 1872–1878 and May 2016, are restricted to specific time periods: Hart, from 1530 to 1660, and May, to the long eighteenth century.

 Originally published in 1988.
 This is essential reading for anyone new to studies in censorship and the history of the book.
 The bibliography in the second edition is comprehensive and extensive, but on far more than censorship and literature.